 Whether they’re single or in a committed relationship, men pursue sex more than women.
 This is true for both heterosexual and homosexual relationships.
 In fact, a poll by a British research service shows that men are four times more likely to want sex on a first date than women.

 Hand in hand with this, men also admit to wanting more sexual partners in their lifetimes than women, and are more open to casual sex.
+You can use this information to get men sexually addicted to you.

 5. Men and Women Orgasm Differently